mlops-2526q1-mds-upc/MLOps_RecruitAIr_JobCriteriaExtractor/reports/model_card.md

 <!-- These are the evaluation metrics being used, ideally with a description of why. -->

-- Target recall (embadding-based): measures how effectively the model retrieves key hiring criteria from job descriptions.
+- Target recall (embadding-based): Measures how effectively the model retrieves target criteria.
+For each target criterion, we find its highest cosine similarity against all model outputs.
+The final metric is the average of these scores, with any similarity below 0.8 being treated as 0.
-Calculated using cosine similarity between extracted and reference embeddings
-- Importance MSE (embadding based): Mean Squared Error between predicted and reference importance scores for each criterion.
+- Importance MSE (embadding based): Assesses the accuracy of predicted importance scores.
+Each model output is matched to the closest target criterion (if cosine similarity > 0.5).
+The metric is the Mean Squared Error (MSE) between predicted and target importances, with a maximum penalty applied for any unmatched outputs.

 ### Results